Jalen Ramsey: Football

 Ramsey started all 14 games for the Florida State Seminoles as a true freshman in 2013.
-He was the first true freshman to start a game at cornerback for the Seminoles since Deion Sanders in 1985.
-Ramsey wore the #13 jersey during his freshman year when Florida State won the National Championship over Auburn.
+He was the first true freshman to start a game at cornerback for the team since Deion Sanders in 1985.
+Ramsey wore jersey #13 during his freshman year when Florida State won the National Championship over Auburn.
 He later switched to jersey #8 for his sophomore and junior seasons.
-Also, Ramsey chose the #17 jersey for kick returns during his junior year, a number that had been retired in honor of former superstar Charlie Ward, who granted Ramsey permission to wear the number.
+Also, Ramsey chose the #17 jersey for kick returns during his junior year, a number that had been retired in honor of former superstar Charlie Ward, who granted Ramsey permission to wear it.
 He recorded a 23-yard fumble return for a touchdown in the 59–3 victory over Wake Forest on November 9, 2013.
 He finished the year with 49 tackles, one interception, and one sack.
 As a sophomore, Ramsey played 14 games with 80 tackles, two interceptions, 12 passes defended, three forced fumbles, and two sacks.
 As a junior, he played 13 games with one sack, nine passes defended, and one fumble recovery on 52 tackles.
 On September 18, against Boston College, he recorded a 36-yard fumble return for a touchdown in the 14–0 victory.
 He was named as a Consensus All-American for his performance in the 2015 season.
-After his junior year, he announced his intention to forgo his senior season and enter the 2016 NFL Draft.
+After his junior year, he announced his intention to forgo his senior season and enter the 2016 NFL draft.